 Yet, Christ laments: All this work to do, and only a few reapers, only Christ and His disciples.
 No wonder, in Matthew 9:38, He asks His disciples to pray that God, the Lord of the harvest, will send more laborers to work His harvest.

-God-willing and the creek does not rise—or the Atlantic Ocean, at the Feast I shall look a bit more at the harvest and at those whom Christ commissions to gather it, focusing on what His sending means to us today.
+God-willing and the Creek don't rise—or the Atlantic Ocean—at the Feast I shall look a bit more at the harvest and at those whom Christ commissions to gather it, focusing on what His sending means to us today.

 We shall see that Christ’s characterization of the multitudes as discouraged and dejected, wandering about looking for answers, harried and disoriented, well describes the people of Israel today.
 Israelites of this time, so thoroughly overwhelmed by the flood of lies which Satan spews out of his mouth, have come to a point where they cannot tell the difference between true and false, between appearance and reality, between actuality and illusion, between substance and mirage.

 Satan’s lies deeply, deeply penetrate every aspect of life.
 They touch marriage (as with the lie of same-gender wedlock and transgenderism).
 His lies pervert science (as with evolution and climate change) and contort public policy (as with abortion).
 His deceit reaches into matters of family, religion, politics, statecraft, education and economics—you name it.